OpenWaterFoundation/owf-infomapper-poudre/workflow/BasinEntities/Municipal-Municipalities/municipalities-map.md

 The Colorado Municipalities map provides information about Colorado municipalities, focusing on water resources.

-Large municipalities may be served my multiple water providers (see also the ***Basin Entities / Water Supply - Water Providers*** map), which are typically utilities and special districts.
+Large municipalities may be served by multiple water providers (see also the ***Basin Entities / Water Supply - Water Providers*** map), which are typically utilities and special districts.
 Depending on location, municipalities may rely on surface water and groundwater.